 A total 61.301 people in the Copenhagen area were randomized to an intervention group or a control group and followed for ten years.
 People allocated to the intervention group were invited to the Research Centre for Prevention and Health and were screened with a comprehensive questionnaire, physical measurements, blood sample and glucose tolerance test.

 Individuals were stratified as high and low risk.
-Factors such as daily smoking, high systolic blood pressure, high cholesterol, obesity and diabetes were used to define high risk.
+Factors such as daily smoking, high systolic blood pressure, high cholesterol, obesity, and diabetes were used to define high risk.
 In total, 60% of the participants were defined as high risk.

 The intensity of lifestyle counseling was based on the risk estimate.
-Counseling was especially targeted to those who were daily smokers, had less than 30 minutes physical activity per day, had a diet dominated by high intake of saturated fat, consumed less than 300 g of fruit and vegetables daily, or had an alcohol consumption above the recommended maximum levels.
+Counseling was primarily targeted to those who were daily smokers, had less than 30 minutes physical activity per day, had a diet dominated by high intake of saturated fat, consumed less than 300 g of fruit and vegetables daily, or had an alcohol consumption above the recommended maximum levels.

 The authors have already published results showing that after five years of counseling, lifestyle improved markedly in the intervention group, with a substantial reduction in the prevalence of smoking, improved dietary habits, increased physical activity, and a decrease in binge drinking.